Who Qualifies for SC Workers’ Compensation Benefits?

 - Some Realtors

 Other than these categories, employers in South Carolina are required to hold worker’s compensation insurance and must cover their employees.
 If you are employed in South Carolina in a type of work other than those listed above, your employer is legally required to cover you with worker’s compensation insurance.
-Thus, it is important to contact an attorney whenever you intend to file a worker’s compensation claim.
+Thus, it is important to contact an experienced workers compensation attorney whenever you intend to file a worker’s compensation claim.
 If your employer is not covering you, a lawsuit may be necessary; if your employer is covering you, completing the application is a complicated process that should be approached with the trained eye of a professional and experienced attorney.